soy-sauce/UnitConverterIA/README.md

 # UnitConverterIA
 This program is a unit converter.
-You may choose a group of units to convert within, and insert values to be converted.
-More TBA
+Within the GUI frame, you may select a unit group on the bottom in which you will convert your units within.
+You will then navigate to the top panel in which you may select an input unit from the combo box.
+Then type your unit amount in the text field located underneath the input combo box.
+Then select the output unit located in the middle of the GUI frame.
+Click the 'Calculate' button, and your converted output amount will be displayed in the bottom panel.